 J. Michael Dumoulin didn’t start out writing.
 He set out to be a commercial artist and in college was one of those portrait sketchers you run into at the mall.
 He’s created graphics for television and advertising, and from the latter, he discovered a talent for copywriting that eventually expanded to newspaper editorials, scripts, exhibit text, grant proposals…and books.

 In all, J. Michael (or John, or Michael, if you prefer) has published seven books.
-The first, titled This and That, is a collection of short stories, poems, and sketches.
+The first, released in 2010 and titled This and That, is a collection of short stories, poems, and sketches.
 His second, third, and fourth books, Flatcreek Tales, packages a series of fables and short stories.
 Book Five, Followership: The Manual, presents tenets of followership, the unsung, seemingly antithesis to leadership.
 Like Followership, his 2018 non-fiction book, A Frenchman’s Duty, also is available in e-book stores.
 And in 2020, J. Michael released Balanced on a Moment, a coffee table photo book featuring four box sets of prints and illustrations.
 Two as-yet-unpublished non-fiction books, Great Nations Dare to Explore (2017) and The Threads that Bind (2019) are in final reviews pending image-use permissions.
 J. Michael is currently working on a four prequel set to his Flatcreek Tales series, with simultaneous releases targeted in late 2021.

 Dumoulin retired from Federal civil service with NASA after 26 years; and retired from 25 years of active and Reserve military duty with the U.S. Air Force.